Why You Can't Sleep After Quitting Smoking (and What Actually Helps)

 Sleep disruption during withdrawal is not one experience.
 It tends to show up as some combination of:

 If you are experiencing several of these in the first week or two, that is consistent with what most people report.
-A nationwide population survey found insomnia among the most commonly reported withdrawal symptoms in current smokers attempting to abstain, alongside cravings, irritability, restlessness, and dysphoric mood.
+Insomnia is one of the most commonly reported withdrawal symptoms in current smokers attempting to abstain, alongside cravings, irritability, restlessness, and low mood.

 How Long Will This Last?